Victorian Protected Areas Council

 Approach

-Advocating: provide an additional voice with an authoritative on-ground perspective to encourage and promote the effective management of Victoria’s protected areas and the strategic expansion of Victoria’s protected area estate.
+Advocating: Provide an additional voice with an authoritative on-ground perspective to encourage and promote the effective management of Victoria’s protected areas and the strategic expansion of Victoria’s protected area estate.

 Membership